MontiCore/montiarc/docs/BeginnersGuide.md

 ### Interacting with the environment: port values
 Moreover, we can generally see that
-* Values of incoming ports can be read by using their name in an expression, e.g.: `buttonEvent == WindowButtonMoveEvent.UP_PRESSED`.
+* Values of incoming ports can be read by using their name in an expression, e.g.: `buttonEvent == WindowButton.UP`.
   In this sense they behave like read-only variables, always with the most recent port value.
 * Values of outgoing ports can be set by using their name in an assignment expression, e.g.: `winMoveAction = WindowMoveAction.MOVE_UP`.
   In this sense they behave like write-only variables.